 Cash flows from financing activities consist primarily of cash flows associated with the issuance and repayments of commercial paper, issuance and repayment of long-term debt, borrowings under committed credit facilities, issuance and repurchases of common stock, issuance of preferred stock and payments of cash dividends to shareholders.
-Financing activities provided cash of approximately \$1.3 billion during 2021 compared to approximately \$1.0 billion of cash provided during 2020.
-The year-over-year increase in cash provided by financing activities was due primarily to cash provided in 2021 from the issuance of commercial paper used to fund a portion of the Aldevron Acquisition and the issuance of debt securities in the fourth quarter of 2021, partially offset by cash provided by the sale of common and preferred stock and borrowings incurred in 2020 to finance the remaining amounts needed to acquire Cytiva and for general corporate purposes, as well as the issuance of debt securities in the fourth quarter of 2020.
+Financing activities used cash of approximately \$2.6 billion during 2022 compared to approximately \$1.3 billion of cash provided during 2021.
+The year-over-year increase in cash used by financing activities was due primarily to net repayments of borrowings in 2022 compared to net proceeds from borrowings in 2021.

-Total debt was approximately \$22.2 billion and \$21.2 billion as of December 31, 2021 and 2020, respectively, and notes payable and current portion of long-term debt was \$8 million and \$11 million as of December 31, 2021 and 2020, respectively.
-As of December 31, 2021, the Company had the ability to incur approximately \$2.2 billion of additional indebtedness in direct borrowings or under the outstanding commercial paper facilities based on the amounts available under the Company's \$5.0 billion Five-Year Facility which were not being used to backstop outstanding commercial paper balances.
-As of December 31, 2021, the Company has classified approximately \$2.8 billion of its borrowings outstanding under the U.S. dollar and euro-denominated commercial paper program, \$699 million of borrowings outstanding under the 2022 Biopharma Notes and \$284 million of borrowings outstanding under the Floating Rate 2022 Euronotes as long-term debt in the Consolidated Balance Sheet as the Company has the intent and ability, as supported by availability under the Five-Year Facility, to refinance these borrowings for at least one year from the balance sheet date.
+Total debt was approximately \$19.7 billion and \$22.2 billion as of December 31, 2022 and 2021, respectively, including notes payable and current portion of long-term debt was \$591 million and \$8 million as of December 31, 2022 and 2021, respectively.
+As of December 31, 2022, the Company had the ability to incur approximately \$3.0 billion of additional indebtedness in direct borrowings or under the outstanding commercial paper facilities based on the amounts available under the Company's \$5.0 billion Five-Year Facility which were not being used to backstop outstanding commercial paper balances.
+As of December 31, 2022, the Company has classified approximately \$2.0 billion of its borrowings outstanding under the eurodenominated commercial paper program as long-term debt in the Consolidated Balance Sheet as the Company has the intent and ability, as supported by availability under the Five-Year Facility, to refinance these borrowings for at least one year from the balance sheet date.
 As commercial paper obligations mature, the Company may issue additional short-term commercial paper obligations to refinance all or part of these borrowings, to the extent commercial paper markets are available.